The MMU-500 supports the following TBU interfaces:

 The DVM SYNC message.

-See the ARM® AMBA® AXI and ACE Protocol Specification AXI3, AXI4, and AXI4-Lite ACE and ACE-Lite for more information on SYNC and DVM SYNC messages.
+For more information on SYNC and DVM SYNC messages, see the ARM® AMBA® AXI and ACE Protocol Specification AXI3, AXI4, and AXI4-Lite ACE and ACE-Lite.

-This interface provides associated information along with the ACE-Lite interface.
-See Sideband signals for more information.
+The sideband interface provides associated information, such as data byte, transfer, packet, or frame-based information along with the ACE-Lite interface.
+See Sideband signals.

 The StreamID and security state determination are associated with the ACE-Lite slave interface to each TBU.

-This interface is a sideband interface for the MMU-500 TBU slave interface.
+The StreamID interface is a sideband interface for the MMU-500 TBU slave interface.
 It provides additional information about the source of the incoming transaction.
-This is used to map the transaction to a particular context for translation.
+This information permits the transaction to be mapped to a particular context for translation.

 The MMU-500 samples signals in the interface along with each valid address transaction.